logicly-au/pmhc-mds-user-documentation/docs/data-entry.rst

 Adding an Client's Measures for a Collection Occasion
 -----------------------------------------------------

+See the definition of a `Collection Occasion <https://docs.pmhc-mds.com/projects/data-specification/en/latest/data-model-and-specifications.html#collection-occasion>`_ if you are not sure what data should be added as a measure during an episode and when.

 Single or multiple measures can be added to a collection occasion.
-You can add a Client's Measure for a Collection Occasion.
-Multiple  through :ref:`view-collection-occasion` available on the **Data Entry** tab, by following these steps:
+You can add a Client's Measure for a Collection Occasion, through :ref:`view-collection-occasion` available on the **Data Entry** tab, by following these steps:

 1. Once :ref:`view-collection-occasion`.